 The checkbox would show up only if you have configured direct debit or credit transfer as one of your payment methods.

 For new customers:

-In your Chargebee App, click Customers > Create a New Customer.
+In your Chargebee user interface, click Customers > Create Customer.
 The checkbox shows up in the create customer page as shown below:

 For existing customers:

-In your Chargebee App, go to the customer for whom you need bank payment enabled the setting and click Change Customer Details found on the Action pane.
+In your Chargebee user interface, go to the customer for whom you need bank payment enabled and click Edit Customer found on the Action panel.
 Then, select the option as shown below:

 You can either create a subscription for an existing customer or a new customer.
 When a new subscription is created, a customer object is automatically created as well.